ENSEMBLE OPENINGS, REQUIREMENTS AND PREREQUISITES

 Students will be placed in groups based on their age and ability as judged in auditions.
 Returning students do not need to audition.
 The recommended minimum age of a student playing in an ensemble is 6-years-old, and they will need to show proficiency appropriate to their age in technique, musicianship and reading abilities.

-Students must be taking individual piano lessons and have consent and support from their individual lesson instructors to participate in the program. .
+Students must be taking individual piano lessons and have consent and support from their individual lesson instructors to participate in a piano ensemble.

-Openings for Spring 2018 are available in the New Horizons Band, Adult Chamber Music and Adult Jazz Workshop.
+Openings are available in the New Horizons Band, Adult Chamber Music and Adult Jazz Workshop.
 Contact us to learn more.